simrannerval/Glitch_Classification_Example_Code/README.md

 - **ACT_DR6_detector_glitch_classification.ipynb:** Example notebook written by Simran Nerval, Erika Hornecker, and Yilun Guan explaining more about how the cuts pipeline works, this can also be found [here](https://github.com/ACTCollaboration/DR6_Notebooks/blob/main/ACT_DR6_detector_glitch_classification.ipynb).
 - **filter_stats_functions.py:** Functions used to compute the summary statistics per glitch.
-- **sims_compute_filtering_values.py:** Code used to compute the summary stats and make a dataframe with the glitches.
+- **sims_compute_filtering_values.py:** Code used to compute the summary stats and construct a dataframe with the glitches.
 - **Training_and_classification_functions.py:** Functions used to train the random forest and classify glitches.
 - **Forest_and_classify.py:** Code used to classify glitches.
 - **making_cuts_objects.py:** Code used to make modified cuts objects for mapmaking.